jhmaverick/docker-helper/readme.md

 Scripts can be created in the "scripts" index in docker-helper.yml or in the "docker-helper.d/scripts/" directory.

-You can run a command using a service by running "<service_name>-cli".
+You can run a command using a service by running "<service_name>-exec".
 The container will be created without dependencies and using the "project_root" as a volume keeping the current directory.
 The container will be removed after execution.

-Ex: `./docker-helper nginx-cli /usr/sbin/nginx -v`
+Ex: `./docker-helper nginx-exec /usr/sbin/nginx -v`

 ## Hooks